usnistgov/FIPS201/_FIPS201/introduction.md

 decisions are outside the scope of this Standard.
 Moreover, requirements for a temporary card used until a new or replacement PIV Card arrives are out of scope of this Standard.

-While this Standard remains focused predominantly on the PIV card, there are several related topics and technologies that are covered here as well.
+While this Standard remains focused predominantly on PIV card, derived PIV credentials increasingly play an important role in this Standard as well.
 This Standard defines mechanisms for derived PIV credentials associated with an active PIV account in [Section 2.10](requirements.md#s-2-10).
 Derived PIV credentials have their own authentication and lifecycle requirements separate from the PIV credential itself.
 This this Standard also discusses federation protocols in [Section 7](federation.md#s-7) as a means of